wwwlicious/VSAutomate/README.md

 ## Summary
-VSAutomate is a sample project to help setup common conventions and configuration used across all deveopment projects using nuget and VS envDTE.
+VSAutomate is a sample project to help setup common conventions and configuration used across all development projects using nuget and VS envDTE.

 The sample tasks included in this package are